 Daniel Ledermann: Dan graduated from the University of Oxford with firsts in both his Undergraduate and Masters degrees in Mathematics.
 He developed a new method of simulation based on Random Orthogonal Matrices (ROM simulation) obtaining his PhD in 2010.
 Dan started his career as a Quant Analyst for SunGard in London, then a senior analyst developing Risk and Valuation models for HSBC in Canary Wharf.
 Currently he is Senior Quantitative Analyst at HSBC Global Banking and Markets, London

-Stamatis Leontsinis: Stamatis holds an MSc in Financial Engineering from the ICMA Centre and obtained his PhD, on model-free option-based volatility and higher moment indices, in 2010.
-His work derives important new formulae for the construction on volatility, skewness and kurtosis indices which are applicable to all underlying, including interest rates.
-He joined Fulcrum Asset Management in 2010 and as the head of systematic volatility trading strategies he developed the Multi Asset Volatility fund (MAV), trading variance risk premia in Equities, Commodities, Currencies and Rates.
-As a Portfolio Manager of MAV, he led the fund’s strategy construction and evolution, implementation, and risk management.
-MAV grew to over $1bl in AUM during its first year.
+Stamatis Leontsinis: Stamatis holds an MSc in Financial Engineering from the ICMA Centre and obtained his PhD in 2010, on model-free option-based volatility and higher moment indices.
+Then he joined Fulcrum Asset Management in 2010 to work on multi-asset strategies and then, as a Portfolio Manager for MAV, he led the fund’s strategy construction and evolution, implementation, and risk management.
 In 2015 he joined RWC Partners as Head of Derivatives Strategies in the Quantitative Strategies team, focusing on developing multi-asset volatility and other derivatives systematic strategies.
 In 2017 he joined CdR Capital Ltd, London as Research Director for quantitative derivatives and volatility strategies.
-He has held guest lectures in the Business Schools of Newcastle University and University of Sheffield.
-He also holds an MSc from Henley Business School and a BSc from the Department of International and European Economic Studies at the Athens University of Economics and Business.

 Dmitri Lvov: Dmitri holds a BSc from Moscow university and an MSc in International Securities Investment and Banking at the ICMA Centre (2001), graduating with distinction.
 His PhD was on Monte Carlo methods for pricing and hedging with applications to Bermudan swaptions and convertible bonds.
 Since his PhD he has been working at JP Morgan-Chase bank, London and his current position is Executive Director, Commodities Quant Research.

 Leonardo Nogueira: Leo holds a BSc in Computer Science from the Federal University of Pernambuco in Recife, Brazil, an MSc (distinction) in Financial Engineering and Quantitative Analysis at the ICMA Centre, and his PhD was on hedging options with local and stochastic volatility models.
-He works for the Brazilian central bank, where he is currently Head of the Deputy Governor’s Office for Monetary Policy, advising the bank on monetary and FX policy issues.
+He works for the Brazilian central bank, where he is currently Head of the Governor’s Office, advising the bank on monetary and FX policy issues.
 His main research interests are in pricing and hedging derivatives, risk management, volatility modelling, portfolio optimization and central banking in general.

 Johannes Rauch: Johannes holds an MSc in Finance and Information Management from Technical University of Munich.
 His Master Thesis about commodity derivatives is a co-operation with risklab GmbH, a subsidiary of Allianz Global Investors.
 Johannes has gained working experience with A.T.
 Kearney strategy consulting as well as in his father’s own consulting business.
-He completed his PhD at Sussex and in 2015 he joined our team here as a Lecturer in Finance at Sussex.
+He completed his PhD at Sussex and in 2015 he became a Lecturer in Finance at Sussex.
 Now he is a consultant at Oliver Wyman in London.

 Anannit Sumawong: Poppy holds a BEng in Mechanical Engineering from Imperial College London (2008), an MSc in International Financial Management from the University of Surrey (2009), an MSc in Financial Risk Management from the University of Reading (2010) and a PhD in Finance from the University of Sussex (2015) with a thesis entitled ‘Risk Management for Energy Derivatives: Applications to Hedging and Margin Requirements’.
 He continued this work as a postdoctoral researcher at the University of Sussex, funded by the Global Risk Institute, and after working in the Risk, Research, & CCP Policy Division, Financial Market Infrastructure Directorate, Bank of England he became a Quantitative Analyst at GAM, Asset Management, London and now he works as a consultant for PwC in London.

 Aanand Venkatramanan: Aanand graduated from Sri Sathya Sai Institute, India with first class Honours in Mathematics.
 As a Felix scholar he obtained a distinction on the MSc in Numerical Solutions of Differential Equations at the University of Reading.
 He obtained his PhD on analytic approximations for multi-asset option pricing in 2010, supervised by Carol Alexander and then worked for three years in structured products for Goldman Sachs, London.
-After two years as Lecturer in Finance at the University of Sussex he recently returned to the city of London as VP Systematic Trading Strategies and Indices for Barcap, then for Lloyds TSB.
+After two years as Lecturer in Finance at the University of Sussex he returned to the city of London as VP Systematic Trading Strategies and Indices for Barcap, then for Lloyds TSB.
 Currently he creates indexing products for Legal and General Investment Management.

-Ali Bora Yigitbasioglu: Ali holds a BA in Mathematics from Cambridge University, and MSc in Financial Mathematics from Imperial College.
+Ali Bora Yigitbasioglu: Ali holds a BA in Mathematics from Cambridge and MSc in Financial Mathematics from Imperial College.
 His PhD thesis was on the inclusion of volatility uncertainty and call notice periods in the pricing of convertible bonds with PDEs.
-Since his doctorate he has worked in London: at Lehman Brothers (FX exotics and structured trading in emerging markets), as Senior hybrid exotics trader and macro prop trader, Dresdner Kleinwort (2008-2010) and is currently Senior portfolio manager, emerging markets rates and FX macro prop trading) and currently he is Head of FX and Fixed Income at Pictet Asset Management, London.
+He has worked at Lehman Brothers (FX exotics and structured trading in emerging markets), in Dresdner Kleinwort (Senior hybrid exotics and macro prop trader), Cambridge Strategy (Senior portfolio manager emerging markets and FX macro prop trading) and currently he is Head of FX and Fixed Income at Pictet Asset Management, London.